Karl Artelt: After 1945

 After the end of the second world war, Artelt became an initiator for the KPD and SPD merger into the SED in the Querfurt district.
 He became 1st district secretary.

 From 1948 to 1949 he was district chairman and thereafter became first district secretary of the peoples congress, which was later renamed the National Front.

 In November 1948 Artelt held speeches with the consent of the Soviet and British occupational authorities at seven large rallies in Kiel and its surroundings.
 This was to commemorate the 30th anniversary of the sailors' mutiny in Kiel.

-In the 1960s and 70s he became highly decorated and he gave lectures in factories, schools and so on, about his wild revolutionary past in Kiel and other parts of Germany.
+In the 1960s and 70s he became highly decorated and he gave lectures in factories, schools and so on, about his revolutionary past in Kiel and other parts of Germany.

 From the middle of 1980 until his death on 28 September 1981 he lived in the "Clara Zetkin" old people's home in Halle/Saale.
 In June 2012 the gravesite at the cemetery in Nebra was declared an honorary grave by decision of the municipal council.